krisarmstrong/seed/docs/internal/AI_INTEGRATION_PLAN.md

-# LuminetIQ AI Integration Implementation Plan
+# The Seed AI Integration Implementation Plan

 ## Vision

-Transform LuminetIQ from a network data collection tool into an **AI-powered network intelligence platform** that provides automated diagnostics, predictive insights, and actionable recommendations to network engineers, technicians, and security analysts.
+Transform The Seed from a network data collection tool into an **AI-powered network intelligence platform** that provides automated diagnostics, predictive insights, and actionable recommendations to network engineers, technicians, and security analysts.

 ## Executive Summary

-LuminetIQ currently excels at collecting comprehensive network data across 8+ diagnostic domains in real-time.
+The Seed currently excels at collecting comprehensive network data across 8+ diagnostic domains in real-time.
 However, it lacks intelligent analysis, pattern recognition, and actionable insights.
 By integrating AI capabilities, we can: